nickteojs/react-blog/README.md

 # React-Blog

-This is a blog application built on React, Context API, Material UI, and Firebase for the backend.
+This is a blog application built on React, Context API (switched to Redux Toolkit), Material UI, and Firebase for the backend.

 View working demo:
 https://react-blog-698ba.web.app/